 37 Reasons Why You Should Have a Shoes-Off Policy

 1. Carpets are not easy to clean.
 2. Carpets absorb dust and become breeding grounds for dust mites, causing the development of asthma and allergies.
 3. If you do not have a carpet, the dust will not be absorbed and you are likely to breathe it in.
 4. Shoes can leave marks on wood, PVC and marble floors.
 5. Shoes can scratch wood flooring, especially if they have high heels.
 6. Boots and high heeled shoes can cause wear and tear to carpets.
 7. That goes for rugs as well.
 8. Shoes pick up small particles of grit that cause wear and tear to carpets.
 9. Shoes pick up traces of petrol fumes and industrial pollution.
 10. Shoes can pick up pesticides, fertilizers and other chemicals.
 11. Shoes pick up traces of animal excrement.
 12. Ever noticed how much chewing gum there is stuck to the streets?
 13. In a square mile, there are more insects than people on the planet.
 How many do you think you have squashed on your shoes?
 14. If you have a crawling baby, do you want him or her to be exposed to the dirt from people's shoes?
 15. In rain or snow, you are less likely to get the floor wet.
 16. If you live near a beach, you will bring less sand into the house.
 17. If you have a crawling baby, you will do less damage if you accidently step on him or her.
 18. If you get mad and kick the cat or dog, you will do less damage (apologies to animal lovers).
 19. If your children play rough, they will do less damage.
 20. It creates a less formal atmosphere.
 21. It creates a greater sense of relaxation.
 22. Your guests will become more like you by removing their shoes and will feel part of the family.
 23. An Asian, Scandinavian or East European visitor will feel more at home.
 24. It teaches children the importance of respecting and looking after things.
 25. Psychologically, removing your shoes helps you to enter a frame of mind where you keep your everyday troubles outside your home.
 26. It is more comfortable.
 27. It is healthier for you feet to take your shoes off during the day.
 28. Small children with growing feet should wear shoes only to the minimum.
 29. If you wear high-heeled shoes, your feet badly need a break.
 30. You can put your feet up on the sofa without taking your shoes off first (Dont tell me you put your feet on the sofa with shoes on?).
-31. You can put your feet up on the coffee table without taking your shoes off first.
+31. If you live in an apartment, you will make less noise for the people below.
 32. If you ever visit Japan, it will seem less weird.
 33. If you are ever arrested and they confiscate your shoes, along with your belt and jewellery, it will seem less weird.
 34. Your feet smell less if you do not wear shoes all day.
 35. When you lovingly chastise your children, you will have a slipper to hand.
 36. It was a Biblical custom (come on, did they wash their feet with shoes on?)
 37. Do you really think the Saints in Glory are going to trample the sparkling, clean New Jerusalem with shoes on?

 I am an ultraconservative Christian who looks to the renewal of the cosmos through the reconciling work of Christ.